google/cadvisor/Godeps/_workspace/src/github.com/fsouza/go-dockerclient/README.markdown

 }
 ```

-## Using with Boot2Docker
+## Using with TLS

-Boot2Docker runs Docker with TLS enabled.
-In order to instantiate the client you should use NewTLSClient, passing the endpoint and path for key and certificates as parameters.
+In order to instantiate the client for a TLS-enabled daemon, you should use NewTLSClient, passing the endpoint and path for key and certificates as parameters.

-For more details about TLS support in Boot2Docker, please refer to [TLS support](https://github.com/boot2docker/boot2docker#tls-support) on Boot2Docker's readme.

 ```go
 package main